cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Algorithms in this document make use of utility functions described below.

+For security, implementations of these functions SHOULD be constant-time, i.e., execution time SHOULD NOT depend on the values of the inputs.
-For constant-time implementations, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs).
+For such constant-time implementations, all field operations, comparisons, and assignments MUST be implemented in constant time.
 Guidance on implementing these low-level operations in constant time is beyond the scope of this document.